itsneski/lightning-jet/README.md

 Jet is available on [EmbassyOS](https://github.com/Start9Labs/embassy-os) and can rebalance channels on [Start9](https://start9.com/latest/) products that run the OS.

+Jet can be installed in [Ubuntu VM](#ubuntu-vm) on Windows, Mac OS, and other platforms.

 ## Prerequisites

 Make sure to [install node](https://nodejs.org/en/download/) if you don't have it already.
 Run `node -v` to check if you have `node` and whether it is up to date (version 16.x+).
 Update `node` in case of an old version (this will also update `npm`).